kebasyaty/scruby/README.md

 from datetime import datetime
 from typing import Annotated
-from pydantic import BaseModel, Field from scruby import Scruby, settings from pprint import pprint as pp
+from pydantic import BaseModel, Field from scruby import Scruby, ScrubyModel, settings from pprint import pprint as pp

 settings.DB_ROOT = "ScrubyDB"  # By default = "ScrubyDB"